junxit/us-congress-bills-111/metadata.md

 - 2009-02-02 — Introduced in House
 - 2009-02-02 — Introduced in House
 - 2009-02-02 — Referred to the House Committee on Financial Services.
+- 2009-02-04 — Committee Consideration and Mark-up Session Held.
+- 2009-02-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-02-23 — Placed on the Union Calendar, Calendar No. 6.
+- 2009-02-23 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+111-18.
+- 2009-02-23 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+111-18.